 What are your top 3 trainer tips?

-When you are cooking and preparing a meal, think to yourself everyday how can I make this meal healthier.
+- When you are cooking and preparing a meal, think to yourself every day how can I make this meal healthier.

-Simple but more effective than we realise and that is drink plenty of water.
+- Drink plenty of water.
 This obviously helps hydrate us but relieves fatigue and muscle soreness.

 What are your training aspirations?